jr-86/competition/q2b.md

 So there are 6 choices for the third open spot.

-Thus, there are $ 10 \cdot 8 \cdot 6 $ ways to pick the three other members of Team 1.
+Therefore, there are $ 10 \cdot 8 \cdot 6 $ ways to pick the three other members of Team 1.

 However, we needed to consider that these "ways to pick" are counting every order in which the participants can be picked - this is a permutation.